George & Mary's

 Many large and corporately owned carpet retailers don't tell consumers what they need to know in order to make smart carpet buying choices.
 They want consumers to buy on how the carpet looks and feels, not on how well it is made.
 Buy the wrong carpet and it won't last as long as expected.

-There are five critical carpet-buying decisions that must be made 100% correctly to be sure that the carpet purchased has the capability of lasting as long as hoped or expected and be overcharged.
+There are five critical carpet-buying decisions that must be made 100% correctly to be sure that the carpet and pad you purchase will lasting as long as hoped or expected.

 ©2022 Alan Fletcher - All Rights Reserved.